arpinum-oss/shebang-unit/README.md

 5. Write production code,
 6. Refactor.
 Enough said.

+### Use another reporter

+You can use another reporter with `-r` or `--reporters` options.

+`./shebang_unit --reporters=dots`

+The default reporter is called *simple*.
+It writes a verbose logging of test run to standard output.

+You can use its little brother, the *dots* reporter which only displays dots, E or F. Such a lazy cat.

 ### Use colors or no

 You can use colors in test outputs with `-c` or `--colors` options.
 Colors are activated by default.